Interpretable, Symbolic Machine Learning

 Prediction is about returning the match set for that new instance.

-That’s it!
 It also means, this is natively an ensemble learning algorithm.

 Why talk about “environment” and “action”?
 This comes from the world of Reinforcement Learning.